 - Measuring, Reporting and Verifying (MRV) of soil carbon is highly contested and complex.
 The relationships between soils, different farming practices and the atmosphere are still poorly understood and there are major scientific uncertainties in relation to soil carbon emissions and sequestration.
 Moreover, soil sampling and measurements are expensive.
 Major assumptions are therefore proposed instead of measurement.

 How smart is Climate-Smart Agriculture (CSA)?

+- Industrial agriculture is already thriving under the UNFCCC, with large scale pig farms and palm oil plantations benefitting under the CDM.
 Conclusion: In Durban, any decision to have a SBSTA Work Programme on Agriculture is basically a decision to establish Climate-Smart Agriculture and include soil carbon in emission trading.
 SBSTA is inevitably linked with emission trading and Climate-Smart Agriculture.
 SBSTA is not about adaptation or food sovereignty.
 In addition, Climate-Smart Agriculture aims to subject all agricultural funding to an extremely unreliable and contested GHG accounting.

 No SBSTA Work Programme on Agriculture should be agreed in Durban.

 The primary need is for political will and fulfilment by industrialised countries of the commitments they have already made.
 Agriculture must not be allowed to distract negotiations from this need.

 - 1. See Executive Summary of the Synthesis Report: http://www.agassessment.org/